TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 27/Numbers 27.4.md

 ---

 Why should the name of our father be taken away from among his family, because he had no son?
-Give unto us a possession among the brethren of our father.
+Give to us a possession among the brothers of our father."